-Guaranteed Future Value (GFV) is a term used to describe the cost on which a balloon payment is based on for a Personal Contract Purchase or Lease Purchase agreement.
-Below, we explain what Guaranteed Future Value is in more detail and how it may affect your car finance policy.
+Guaranteed Future Value (GFV) or Guaranteed Minimum Future Value (GMFV) are terms used to describe the cost on which a balloon payment is based on for a Personal Contract Purchase or Lease Purchase agreement.

 This data has been put together with help from the Creditplus Customer Advisors.

 If you require further assistance, our team of Customer Advisors are here to help.
 We're open six days a week - you can view our opening hours here - and we're more than happy to answer your questions.